Developing an estate plan is about taking control.

 A living will expresses your intentions regarding the use of life-sustaining measures if you are terminally ill.
 It doesn’t give anyone the authority to speak for you.

-Turn to a team of professionals
+Turn to a team of professionalscall out

 The key is to rely on a team of trusted professionals, including a financial advisor, estate planning attorney, and accountant.
 They know the questions to ask and can help you avoid potential pitfalls.

-If you currently don’t have relationships with these individuals, a financial advisor is a good place to start.
+If you don't currently have relationships with these individuals, a financial advisor is a good place to start.
 He or she can discuss his or her role in the planning process and can refer you to an estate planning attorney who can work with you to draw up the necessary documents.

-- Talk with a Financial Advisor about your estate planning goals.
+- Talk with a financial advisor about your estate planning goals.

 - He or she can provide referrals to local estate planning attorneys.